How to Follow a Vegetarian Diet While Losing Weight

 Try beans in a soup, a Bolognese, or make your own vegetarian chili.

-But, a healthy vegetarian diet doesn’t have to mean tons of preparation and cooking; vegetable stir fries and salads can be a quick way to experiment and try new combinations.
+But a healthy vegetarian diet doesn’t have to mean tons of preparation and cooking; vegetable stir fries and salads can be a quick way to experiment with new combinations.

 Are you following a vegetarian diet?
 Let us know if you have any questions or any advice to share by commenting below!